dkaslovsky/calendar-tasks/README.md

 ```
 Note that each line contains only one task and that dates can be repeated.
 Pass these files to `calendar-tasks` using the `--multi` flag.

+## Why the unstructured text files?
+The task files certainly could have been structured as yaml, json, or some other structured format, but `calendar-tasks` uses the above format to be human-readable and compatible with manipulation by other commandline tools.
+I find the current plain-text format easy to read and modify, but might also support structured files at some point in the future.